ffiondavies/Datacamp/CourseOutline.md

 Chapter 1: Syntax
 -------------------------------------------------------

+Lesson 1.1: Syntax
-1. Learner will be able to identify and use and correct Python syntax to solve problems
+* Learner will be able to identify and use and correct Python syntax to solve problems
+* Introduction to Python interface, outputing a message, variables, data types

+Lesson 1.2: Calulator
-2. Learner will be able to use Python to calculate simple math problems
+* Learner will be able to use Python to calculate simple math problems
+* Using Python as a calulator: `+`,`-`, `*`, `/`, `%`, `**`

+Lesson 1.3: Varibles
-3. Learner will be able to create and apply variables
+* Learner will be able to create and use variables to output a result
+* Introduction to varible types `int`, ` float`, `str`, `bool`and concatenating different data types

 Chapter 2: Lists
 -----------------------------------

+Lesson 2.1: Creating lists and Sotring Data
-1. Learner will be able to create a list
+* Learner will be able to create and interpret a list
-2. Learner will be able to illustrate storing data in lists
+* Create and output lists of different data types

+Lesson 2.2: Accessing Data
-3. Learner will be able to illustrate accessing data in lists
+* Learner will be able to illustrate accessing data in lists
+* Introduction to indexing, negative indexing, range of indexing and checking if data exists `in` a list

+Lesson 2.3: Manipulating Data
-4. Learner will be able to illustrate manipulating data in lists
+* Learner will be able to illustrate manipulating data in lists
+* Change, add and remove list items: `append()` `insert()` `extend()` `remove()` `del()` `clear()`

 Chapter 3: Improving efficiency
 ------------------------------------------------